What is it?

-- Horsetail might have an effect like a water pill or "diuretic."
-Taking horsetail might decrease how well the body gets rid of lithium.
+- Taking horsetail might decrease how well the body gets rid of lithium.
 This could increase how much lithium is in the body and result in serious side effects.
 Talk with your healthcare provider before using this product if you are taking lithium.
 Your lithium dose might need to be changed.

 - Medications for diabetes (Antidiabetes drugs)

-- Horsetail might decrease blood sugar in people with type 2 diabetes.
-Diabetes medications are also used to lower blood sugar.
-Taking horsetail along with diabetes medications might cause your blood sugar to go too low.
+- Horsetail might lower blood sugar levels.
+Taking horsetail along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 - Medications for HIV/AIDS (Nucleoside reverse transcriptase inhibitors (NRTIs))

-- Nucleoside reverse transcriptase inhibitors (NRTIs) are used to treat HIV.
-Taking horsetail with NRTIs might reduce the effects of these drugs.
+- Taking horsetail with NRTIs might reduce the effects of these drugs.
 Talk with your healthcare provider before using horsetail if you are taking an NRTI.
-Some NRTIs include emtricitabine, lamivudine, tenofovir, and zidovudine.

 - Water pills (Diuretic drugs)